sudhaarani/Milestone/README.md

 # MileStone App

-The Milestones app offers users a digital scrapbook experience, allowing them to document and celebrate significant moments in their lives.
+Milestones is a web application designed to provide users with a digital scrapbook experience, enabling them to document and commemorate important moments in their lives.
+Through intuitive user interfaces and robust backend functionalities, Milestones empowers users to create, edit, and share their personal timelines, filled with memorable events and milestones.

 ## Getting Started